-5.-CONNECTION BETWEEN THE TEXT AND THE CONTEXT

-Definition: A healthy church takes into account its context (geographic location, social and economic factors, cultures, etc.).
-While the message of the good news in Jesus Christ does not change, the methods for sharing it do.
+5.-CONNECTION BETWEEN THE AND THE Definition: A healthy church takes into account its context (geographic location, social and economic factors, cultures, etc.).
+While the of the good news in Jesus Christ does not change, the for sharing it do.